 As leaders, early adopters have a great understanding of the technology landscape both inside and outside of their company.
 They also have a higher tolerance for risk and a greater ability to see the potential of new technology than most of their colleagues.

-- They’re actively looking for a competitive edge;
+- They’re actively looking for a competitive edge.

-- They have the ability to find new uses for a technology;
+- They have the ability to find new uses for a technology.

 - They will use a product that isn’t complete.

-The last point is particularly relevant for us.
+That last point is particularly relevant for us.